You Should Lunge To Prevent Back Pain

 In fact, it is a big mistake to strengthen your back as your first option because it is already tense and most likely too strong.
 In many cases, your back muscles are tightening up too much and are adding to your tension and discomfort.

 It’s the rest of your body that is the problem!
-The Lunge aids gives you stability and support needed for your hip and pelvis.
+Lunging gives you the proper stability and support needed for your hip and pelvis.

 Did you find that you may have cringed at the thought of having to do it to help stop your pain?
 Well, the sad news is that if you don’t like to lunge or even squat, then you most likely have found your cause.
 It may sound harsh but it’s the truth.